thunderbird/webext-docs/folders.rst

 .. api-section-annotation-hack:: -- [Added in TB 91]

-Moves the given ``sourceFolder`` into the given ``destination``.
+Moves the given source folder into the given destination folder.
 Throws if the destination already contains a folder with the name of the source folder.

 .. api-header::
    :label: Parameters